fpjspro/fingerprintjs.com/content/blog/how-web-audio-api-is-used-for-browser-fingerprinting.md

 ## Oscillator

 When working with audio, we always need a source.
 An <tt>oscillator</tt> is a good candidate, because it generates samples mathematically, as opposed to playing an audio file.
-In its simplest form, an oscillator generates a periodic waveform with a specified frequency. \
+In its simplest form, an <tt>oscillator</tt> generates a periodic waveform with a specified frequency. \
 \
 The default shape is a sine wave.